 It is also known as an intracavernosal injection, it is a test wherein the expert injects a drug (vascular stimulant) into the penis or urethra to cause an erection.
 This helps the expert in analyzing the firmness and duration for which the erection stays and problems (if any) related to the blood flow.

 At times injection tests are used in combination with stimulation, also known as the combined Intracavernous Injection and Stimulation (CIS) Test.
 In this test, a drug is injected into the penis, and visual or manual sexual stimulation is used to analyze the subsequent erection or the causes of erectile dysfunction.

 ED self-test or Nocturnal penile tumescence (NPT) is an overnight test to check for erection during sleep.
 For this, one has to wear a battery-operated ring-like device around the penis to test for erections while one is sleeping at night.
-The device records the firmness, the number of erections and the duration of the erections last for.
+The device records the firmness, the number of erections, and the duration of the erections last.
 The data is then used for further assessment.
 The subject himself does this ED self-test to help in determining the causes of erectile dysfunction.